jcocozza/gmenu/README.md

 ## Why?

 [dmenu](https://tools.suckless.org/dmenu/) is very good, but unfortunately, some of the time I cannot be on linux.
 I also don't like when I can't use the same tool across multiple platforms.
-I want something that functions the same regardless of where I use it.
+I want something that functions (and looks) the same regardless of where I use it.
 Moreover, I found some of the existing alternatives to dmenu a little too clunky.

 ## Uses